johnwcowan/r7rs-work/TimeAdvancedCowan.md

 at the end of December 31 (that is, at 23:59:60 proleptic UTC time) in the following
 years:  1959, 1961, 1963, 1964, 1965, 1966, 1967, 1968, 1970, and 1971.
-This has the following desirable effects: the TAI-UTC offset is 0 in 1958 (true by definition), at the Epoch it is is 8 (which is within a few milliseconds of the true value) when the Unix epoch begins, and is 10 at the start of 1972 when UTC and its leap second regime begins.
+This has the following desirable effects: the TAI-UTC offset is 0 in 1958 (true by definition), at the Epoch it is 8
+(which is within a few milliseconds of the true value), and it is 10 at the start of 1972 when UTC and its leap second regime begins.
 Not having a leap second in 1969 ensures that there is none just before the Unix epoch.
 The implementation also pretends, *faute de mieux*, that there will be no more leap seconds in the future.